 The Company is exposed to currency risks primarily arising from foreign exchange dealing and financial instruments that are not denominated in United States dollars ("USD").
-The major currencies giving rise to this risk are primary Euros ("EUR"), Hong Kong dollars ("HKD") and Renminbi ("RMB").
+The major currencies giving rise to this risk are primary Euros ("EUR") and Hong Kong dollars ("HKD").
+Since HKD is pegged to USD, the Company's exposure foreign currency risk in respect of the financial instruments denominated in HKD is considered to be minimal.
 To manage this risk, the Company ensures that the net exposure of financial instruments denominated in other currencies is kept to an acceptable level by buying or selling foreign currencies at spot rates where necessary to address short-term imbalances.
-Also, the Company uses foreign exchange contracts to hedge its currency risk and classifies these as fair value hedges.
 All foreign currency positions are managed by the Managing Director within limits approved by the board.

-(ii) Interest rate risk
+- (b) Market risk management (continued) - (ii) Interest rate risk